liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 	Now its time to launch Liferay Portal!

-4. Start Liferay Portal by executing your `run.bat` (Windows) or `run.sh` (Unix/Linux) script from `$JETTY_HOME/bin`.
+4. Start Liferay Portal by executing `run.bat` (Windows) or `run.sh` (Unix/Linux) script from `$JETTY_HOME/bin`.

-    -	If the setup wizard was disabled, your site's home page will automatically open in your browser at [http://localhost:8080](http://localhost:8080).
+    -	If the setup wizard was disabled, your site's home page opens in your browser at [http://localhost:8080](http://localhost:8080).

-    -	Otherwise, the setup wizard will open in your browser.
+    -	Otherwise, the setup wizard opens in your browser.

 		As seen in the figure below, there are three sections of the wizard: the portal, the adminstrator, and the database.